 Doctor of Philosophy (PhD) - Computer Science

-The general research area on which I am presently focusing is the following video data compression standard: High Efficiency Video Coding (HEVC)/H.265; this video coding platform has been standardised by JCT-VC (ITU-T/ISO/IEC: VCEG & MPEG).
-In my current research undertakings, quantisation-related contributions are developed and proposed to exploit the maximum levels of lossy compression that can be applied to YCbCr chrominance data (chroma Cb and Cr) without incurring a palpable loss of perceptual reconstruction quality.
-Moreover, improving coding efficiency and decreasing runtimes are two of the main objectives of the research.
-(Link: Warwick Research Profile).
+The general research area on which I am presently focusing is the following video data compression standard: HEVC/H.265; this video coding platform has been standardised by JCT-VC (ITU-T/ISO/IEC: VCEG & MPEG).
+In my research undertakings, three original contributions to knowledge are proposed in the specialised field of adaptive quantisation for the HEVC standard.
+These original contributions fall into the following three categories:

 The following papers are selected examples of the work I have undertaken as a PhD student.